keyrusrocks/botfuel-smalltalks/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
 * [Botfuel team](https://www.botfuel.io/en)